-If you won’t be able to use all your OJ before it goes bad, freezing is a tried and tested way to preserve orange juice.
+If you won’t be able to use all your OJ before it goes bad, freezing orange juice is a tried and tested way to preserve it.
 While freezing might degrade the quality of the juice a bit, it should be just fine if you use it in a drink.
 Or throw in a cube or two of frozen OJ into a glass of water on a hot day for a tasty refreshment.
 That’s why I recommend freezing orange juice in an ice cube tray.

-And one more thing, please don’t freak out if you leave unopened bottle or carton of OJ in a hot car for a few hours.
+And one more thing, please don’t freak out if you leave an unopened bottle or carton of OJ in a hot car for a few hours.
 Especially if it’s the sold unrefrigerated variety.
 The juice most likely will be perfectly fine.
 If, on the other hand, the bottle was already opened, cut your losses and discard the juice for safety purposes.

 How Long Does Orange Juice Last

 Once again, let’s start with orange juice sold unrefrigerated.
 This variety of OJ is always pasteurized to kill any harmful bacteria.
 Left unopened, it usually lasts between one and two years.

 Every bottle or carton comes with a best-by or best-before date.
 That date is an estimate of how long the juice will retain freshness.
 Of course, it’s a rough estimate, and OJ should easily last at least a few months longer.

 Once you open the container, you should finish or freeze it within 7 to 10 days.